bookofjoa/bookofjoa/Bookofjoa/chapters/financial/chapter-52-financial-protection.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 33</span></h3>
-<p>The ultimate life protects your financial resources from being used to support businesses or organizations that harm people or the environment.</p>
+<p>Joa protects your financial resources from being used to support businesses or organizations that harm people or the environment.</p>
 </div>

 <div class="verse">